Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Would add Civil Code § 1708.83 creating dedicated civil penalty of up to $75,000 per violation for operating drone at emergency scene in manner that impedes response personnel.
-Civil enforcement authority would sit with Attorney General, county counsel, or city attorney.
-Pilots holding FAA Part 107 operational waiver would be exempt.
+Would add Section 1708.83 to the Civil Code to create a dedicated civil penalty of up to $75,000 per violation for operating a drone at an emergency scene in a way that impedes response personnel.
+Civil enforcement authority would sit with the Attorney General, county counsel, or city attorney.
+Pilots holding an FAA Part 107 operational waiver would be exempt from this penalty.

 Impeding Emergency Response with Drone